OwnersUp/ownersup.com/_posts/2018-09-03-time-management-best-practices-for-the-busy-entrepreneur.md

 For instance, you can use time tracking apps to monitor the length of time you spend for each task.
 You can join business networking groups or a mastermind group for entrepreneurs online so you can brainstorm and get insights without the need to travel.
 There are automation tools that can eliminate manual processes for you such as emails, social media posts, and bill payments.
 Use your mobile calendars to set up meeting reminders and other tasks.

 Nowadays, there are tools and applications for almost anything that you do.
-Use these to your advantage to budget and save your time well. &nbsp;
+Use these to your advantage to budget and save your time well.

 **Follow the 80/20 rule**

 Not all tasks bring the same results and have equal value so it's important that you focus your time and energy on those that are more important.
 Out of 10 tasks, for instance, two of them are worth more than all the other 8 tasks combined.
-Therefore, these tasks must be accomplished first. &nbsp;
+Therefore, these tasks must be accomplished first.

 By following the 80/20 rule, you make sure that the 20% of your tasks that are more worth it should be on top of your priorities.
 You only start working on the other 80% unless they are done.